g0di/fastapi-problem-details/README.md

 }
 ```

-## Unhandled errors handling
+## Unexpected errors handling

-Any unhandled errors raised during processing of a request will be automatically handled by the plugin which will returns an internal server error formatted as a Problem Details.
+Any unexpected errors raised during processing of a request will be automatically handled by the plugin which will returns an internal server error formatted as a Problem Details.

 > Also note that the exception will be logged as well using logger named `fastapi_problem_details.error_handlers`

-The message of the error `str(exception)` will be used as the `detail` property and will default to a more generic message when not defined.

 ```python
 from typing import Any